eljeko/spring-boot-binary-deploy-sample/pipelines/README.md

 oc start-build hello-rest-configmap-pipeline
 ```

-**NOTE**: In the pipelines both the jar and the properies are downloaded with curl from this repo on github, in a real implementation the jar should be published on an artifacts repository.
+**NOTE**: In the pipelines both the jar and the properties are downloaded with curl from this repo on github, in a real implementation the jar should be published on an artifacts repository.
 The configuration files can be published on a reachable http url.